-The President, Vice President, immediate Past President, Chapter Council Delegate and Treasurer shall function as the Executive Committee, conducting business necessary to facilitate the activities of the Chapter.
+The President, Vice President, Past President, Chapter Council Delegate, Recording Secretary and Treasurer shall function as the Executive Committee, conducting business necessary to facilitate the activities of the Chapter.
 The Executive Committee receives its authority from the Board and its actions are subject to review by the Board.

-The Executive Committee may make decisions between Board meetings when there is a timely issue that requires immediate action.
-In such instances the Executive Committee shall notify the Board, in a timely manner, by email or other appropriate means of their action and request approval at the next Board meeting.
+The Executive Committee may make decisions between Board meetings when there is an issue that requires immediate action.
+In such instances the Executive Committee shall notify the Board, in a timely manner, by email or other appropriate means of their action.

 Section 5 Term

 The Term for all Board positions shall commence on the year of the election and run from June 1 to May 31 of the following year.